Humphrys genealogy

 42 years younger than her 1st cousin James.
 Younger even than all his children.

-She mar Brian McMahon and had issue.
+She mar post-1938 to Brian McMahon and had issue.

 Kathleen O'Mara (who mar Dan McCormack).